syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

 ## Reset

-You can `reset` the changes which has been made in the image.
+You can reset the changes that have been made in the image.

 ### From Toolbar

 To reset the changes from the toolbar, click the `Reset` button in the top toolbar.
-The changes will be reset and the initial loaded image will appear.
+The changes will be reset, and the initially loaded image will appear.

 ### Using Code

-The `Reset` method resets the all changes which has been made in the image and resets the original loaded image to the Image Editor control.
+The `Reset` method resets all the changes that have been made in the image and restores the originally loaded image to the Image Editor control.

 {% highlight C# %}